We talk about SoCs all the time, but very few people pay attention to GPUs. GPUs? What is a GPU?

 Mali

 Mali is made by ARM, it is the most popular GPU in use for Android SoCs.
-It is used in Mediatek, Exynos, Kirin and Unisoc SoCs.
+It is used in Mediatek, Exynos, Kirin, and Unisoc SoCs.
 Mali produces the older T series and the newer G series of GPUs.
 It is responsible for rendering graphics for a lot of phones.
-Mali GPUs are cheap, have a high clock speeds but tends to overheat.
+Mali GPUs are cheap, and have high clock speeds but tend to overheat.
 Mali chips with a high number of shader cores tend to do very well.
-They are usually signified by the number written in front to the MP.
+They are usually signified by the number written in front of the MP.
 For example, the Mali G76 MP16 has 16 shader cores and it performs better than the Mali G76 MP10.

 Adreno

-Adreno is designed by Qualcomm, they are only paired Snapdragon SoCs.
-They have a larger API (for software development), they have low clock spreeds, more shader cores and are less likely to overheat.
-Qualcomm do not signify the number of cores used on their GPUs.
+Adreno is designed by Qualcomm, they are only paired with Snapdragon SoCs.
+They have a larger API (for software development), have low clock speeds, more shader cores, and are less likely to overheat.
+Qualcomm does not signify the number of cores used on their GPUs.

 Apple